milonmaze/privacy-terms-observatory/www.twitch.tv/p/en/legal/community-guidelines.md

 Why aren’t there specific rules about what clothing is and isn’t allowed on Twitch?

 As Twitch continues to expand the variety of content we feature, so comes the need for updating the range of attire that is acceptable.
 For example, something that is acceptable for a broadcast at the beach or the gym may not be acceptable for a cooking or gameplay broadcast.
 In an effort to help streamers abide by our Community Guidelines in the same way they would expectations of behavior in the real world, we’ve updated our policies to reflect that we will consider not just the attire itself, but also the contextual setting in which it is worn and the intent of the person wearing it, when moderating content.
-Please remember that content focusing on covered genitals, buttocks, or breasts are required to be labeled as Sexual Themes.
+Please remember that content focusing on covered genitals, buttocks, or breasts for extended periods of time are prohibited under our Sexual Content policy.

+Does the attire policy apply to VTubers?

+The attire policy applies to VTubers, in the same way it applies to other streamers.

 Account Usernames and Display Names